Unrest over control of Matua matriarch's house in Bengal | Politics

 - India

-Mamata Bala Thakur denied the allegations and lodged a police complaint against the incident.
+Mamata Bala Thakur dismissed the allegations and lodged a police complaint against the incident.

-"I have lodged a complaint at Gaighata Police Station as Shantanu Thakur and his associates tried to break in at my residence.
-They have forcibly entered into my residence," she said.
-Shantanu had defeated his nearest TMC rival, Mamatabala Thakur, who is also an influential leader of the Matua community, in the 2019 Lok Sabha polls where the CAA and NRC issues were the main poll planks.
+''I have lodged a complaint at Gaighata Police Station as Shantanu Thakur and his associates tried to break in at my residence.
+They forcibly entered into my residence,'' she said.

+Shantanu had defeated his nearest TMC rival, Mamata Bala Thakur, who is also an influential leader of the Matua community, in the 2019 Lok Sabha polls where the CAA and NRC issues were the main poll planks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)